matthiasn/talk-transcripts/Hickey_Rich/ClojureForJavaProgrammers.md

 TBD: Rich says above that equality comparisons on collections are made faster by caching hash values.
-I know that it is made faster in most cases by quickly returning true if the two collections (or sub-collections) being compared are identical objects, but I do not think anything in the implementation of equality uses cached hash values.
+I know that it is made faster in most cases by quickly returning true if the two collections (or sub-collections) being compared are identical objects by a very fast pointer equality check, i.e. Java `==` on object references, but I do not think anything in the implementation of equality uses cached hash values.
 Lookups of collections inside of hash maps and hash sets is sped up by caching hash values.]